 Tianshu Huang

-I am a PhD student co-advised by Anthony Rowe and Carlee Joe-Wong at the Department of Electrical and Computer Engineering at Carnegie Mellon University, and achieved All But Dissertation status in August 2025.
-Previously, I obtained my B.S. in Electrical Engineering at the University of Texas at Austin in May 2021, where I worked on Learning to Optimize with Atlas Wang.
+I am a PhD student co-advised by Anthony Rowe and Carlee Joe-Wong at the Department of Electrical and Computer Engineering at Carnegie Mellon University.
+I reached All But Dissertation status in August 2025, with the intent to graduate in summer or fall 2026.

 Please contact me at tianshu2@andrew.cmu.edu.
 In addition to my research and open-source portfolio, you can find my Google Scholar page here and my GitHub page here; I also have a photography page.